AashrithC/Echoless/README.md

 - **Instant Room Creation**: Create audio chat rooms with a single click
 - **Real-time Audio**: High-quality peer-to-peer audio streaming using WebRTC
+- **Ephemeral Text Chat**: Send messages that disappear when the room is destroyed
 - **Privacy First**: All data is deleted when the last person leaves
 - **No Accounts**: No registration or login required
 - **Shareable Links**: Invite others with a simple room link